Download a copy of the Fact sheet: Code of conduct for nurses and Code of conduct for midwives (168KB)

 Many nurses and midwives will already be practising cultural safety, even if they have not heard of the term.
-The new codes of conduct guide all nurses and midwives on a cultural safety.
+The codes guide all nurses and midwives on cultural safety.

 The NMBA worked in partnership with the Congress of Aboriginal and Torres Strait Islander Nurses and Midwives (CATSINaM), who provided expert advice and evidence on cultural safety.

 The codes provide guidance around the key principles of culturally safe and respectful practice.
 These principles are about respecting and acknowledging different cultures, beliefs, identities and experiences and practising in a way that takes these differences into account.